MitchellNelson/drumCV/README.md

 * Tracks two colored drum sticks and calculates ”hits” based off changes in downward movement

 ## Credits
-[pyimageserach](https://www.pyimagesearch.com) tutorials on masking colors and tracking objects were greatly useful for this project.
+[PyImageSearch](https://www.pyimagesearch.com) has excellent tutorials on masking colors and tracking objects that were greatly useful for this project.
 I followed the tutorial on tracking a solid colored ball and expanded it to work for a drumming application.

 ### Future Development:
 * C++ implementation should help reduce latency